abmist/s1ci/README.md

 This is an **Angular.js** project.
 Based on a **MVC (Model-View-Controller) architectural pattern** (also could be interpreted as MVVM, Model-View-ViewModel) this project follows the **separation of concerns principle**.
 Business logic, UI –User Interface-, and data are kept separate.

 ### Data

 There are two json files:

-* *information.json* which contain data about speakers and partners.
+* *information.json* which contains data about speakers and partners.
 * *partners.json* which contains partners’ logos –which jpg files are kept in css/images.

 ### Services